dotnet/docs-maui/docs/user-interface/fonts.md

 </Image>
 ```

-This code displays an XBox icon, from the Ionicons font family, in an `Image` view.
+This code displays an XBox icon, from the Ionicons font family, in an <xref:Microsoft.Maui.Controls.Image> view.
 Note that while the unicode character for this icon is `\uf30c`, it has to be escaped in XAML and so becomes `&#xf30c;`.
 The equivalent C# code is:

 ```csharp
 Image image = new Image { BackgroundColor = Color.FromArgb("#D1D1D1") };